01. Overview

 Mesothelioma Prognosis by Stage

-Stage is the most important factor in understanding a patient’s prognosis.
-Patients diagnosed at an early stage of mesothelioma will have more treatment options and a better prognosis than those diagnosed at a later stage.
+Stage has a strong relationship with prognosis.
+Patients diagnosed at an early stage of mesothelioma often have more treatment options and a better prognosis than those diagnosed at a later stage.
 Once mesothelioma metastasizes (spreads) and reaches a later stage, treatments such as surgery may not be viable.

 Nutrition

 Nutrition plays an important role in a patient’s cancer prognosis.
-Poor nutrition may negatively affect survival, while improved nutrition may extend survival.
+Poor nutrition may negatively affect survival.
+Patients who prioritize nutrition during mesothelioma treatment may improve their prognoses.

 Patients may find these nutritional strategies helpful during cancer treatment: